 The specific circumstances surrounding your fall inside your rental house or apartment will determine whether you are able to pursue a case against your landlord.
 If you slip and fall over some clutter on your floor, you cannot hold someone else liable for your injuries.
 Similarly, if you are painting your walls and fall off your ladder, you cannot hold your landlord responsible for this accident either.

-Alternatively, let’s say that the pipes under your kitchen sink have sprung a leak, and you slip and fall on the water dripping onto your kitchen floor.
-This scenario is a little more complex and can primarily go one of two ways.
-If you did not know about the leak, or if you did know about the leak but had not yet informed your land owner of the leak, it’s unlikely that you’ll be able to pursue a case against your land owner since they cannot be held responsible for something of which they were unaware.
+1. If you did not know about the leak, or if you did know about the leak but had not yet informed the property management of the leak, it’s unlikely that you’ll be able to pursue a case against your landlord since they cannot be held responsible for something they were unaware of.

-However, if you had already notified your property owner of the leaky pipes before you slipped and fell, you may be able to hold them liable for your injuries.
+2. If you had already notified your property owner of the leaky pipes before you slipped and fell, you may be able to hold them liable for your injuries.
 In this case, they were aware of the possibly hazardous conditions that result from leaking water, and they were negligent in their duty to come repair your leaky pipes.

 Falling Outside Your Rental Property or in a Common Area